 What are the clinical signs of a yeast skin infection?

-The most common clinical signs of Malassezia dermatitis are:
+The most common clinical signs of yeast dermatitis are:

 How does a dog get a yeast skin infection?